-You’ve booked your venue (or at least have a date in mind), contacted your caterer, begun finalizing your guestlist and perhaps even tried on some dresses?
-With wedding preparations well under way, it is likely you will have some questions about what comes next.
+You’ve booked your venue (or at least have a date in mind), contacted your caterer, begun finalizing your guest list, and perhaps even tried on some dresses?
+With wedding preparations well underway, it is likely you will have some questions about what comes next.

 I am in exactly the same position as you!
 On a walk this morning with my fiancé, we were talking about our next steps in the planning process and stumbled upon the conclusion: we need to send out our save the dates.

 Knowing to send save the dates is one thing, but knowing WHEN to send your save the dates is another!
-Since neither of us were entirely sure, I did some research and this is what I found.
+Since neither of us was entirely sure, I did some research and this is what I found.

 So, when do you send wedding save the dates?
 It is generally advised that couples send their ‘save the date’ around six to eight months before the wedding.
 This will give guests plenty of notice to make arrangements such as booking time off work or making reservations for accommodation and travel if necessary.

 For your guests, they are highly appreciated – giving them a ‘heads-up’ and enabling them to sort out the necessary preparations for your wedding.

 For you as a couple, save the dates are a great way to establish a rough estimate of your final number of guests who will be in attendance.

 Your guest’s responses to the save the date can then allow for alterations to the guestlist, and hence catering.
 All of which can be made well in advance – avoiding last-minute panic and stress.